So, we’ve all heard Walmarts’ slogan.

 • Toys –> I score most of our toys in July and after Christmas at local store clearance sales.
 I also shop on SlickDeals to find deals basically everywhere and due to finding SlickDeals, have saved an incredible amount of money for our family on just about everything.
 If you’re looking for some great deals for Christmas, you’ll also want to check out my gift guides, because I love sharing all those great deals I find to save you money at Christmastime.
 I just found 705 pieces of K’nex for $20 on Amazon!!!!!!!!!!
 My kids love those things!

 • Furniture –> For furniture, I like to shop my local furniture stores as I know how to haggle and can get in there and get deals you can’t get anywhere else.
-I go into my haggling strategies in my new book, How to Become Financially Free (coming August 29).
-This book teaches you all about how to get out of debt, step by step, from my own personal starting point, being homeless and having $30,000 worth of debt to being debt free and living a very affluent life on $18,000/year.
-Now I make more than $18k/year, and still live on very little because I’ve become very good at saving money and spending wisely.
-All of this and more is discussed in the book.
+I go into my haggling strategies in my course, Organize the Chaos™: Finances.
+It teaches you all about how to get out of debt, step by step, from my own personal starting point, being homeless and having $30,000 worth of debt to being debt free and living a very affluent life on $18,000/year.
+Now I make 7-figures/year, and still live on very little because I’ve become very good at saving money and spending wisely.
+All of this and more is discussed in the course.

 • Homeschooling books –> I used to buy homeschooling books at Walmart and at the time they were around $5.
-Now, since I get my ink and paper free at Staples, using their ink rewards program (turn in your used ink cartridges for store credit), I print them offline and save myself money, and we only have to use the pages that we like and are relevant.
+Now, since I get my ink and paper free at Staples, using their ink rewards program (turn in your used ink cartridges for store credit), I make my own homeschooling sheets (you can grab 500+ free kids educational printables here in my blog post) and save myself money, and we only have to use the pages that we like and are relevant that way.
 Sometimes in the books that I used to buy at Walmart, the books had a lot of paperwork the kids already learned or didn’t need.
+You can make them yourself or find tons online free. 😊

 • Dollar Items –> If you’re looking for dollar items, I like to visit local craft stores.
-Places like Michaels, JoAnn’s Fabrics and stores like that, usually have a great dollar section and from what I’ve seen, they are a LOT better quality than dollar stores.
-Here are some things my daughter picked up at Michaels our last trip there.
+Places like Michaels, Hobby Lobby, JoAnn’s Fabrics and stores like that, usually have a great dollar section and from what I’ve seen, they are a LOT better quality than dollar stores.
+Here are some things my daughter picked up at Michaels crafts store our last trip there.
+Each item was only $1.

 I’d also say that if you’re looking for a cute birthday present for a girl, something like this would be fantastic and will only set you back about $8.
 Be sure to check their store ads too, because a lot of times, they have 40% off coupons and yes, you usually can use more than one coupon (one coupon per item!)
 Technically, if you have a 40% off coupon for a dollar item, that means it’s really only 60¢.